Help center Manage Permissions

 On Workflows

-Members with ‘Run’ or ‘View’ permission can only see the Workflow runs assigned to them.
+Users with ‘Run’ or ‘View’ permission can only see the workflow runs assigned to them.

 Discover Process Street